You might be looking at the title a bit confused: Why would I need to stop breathing through my mouth? Is it bad for me?

 There is no specific test for mouth breathing, but if you recognize any of the above symptoms, you may be doing it without realising it.

 You can ask your partner to listen for breathing sounds when you sleep and try to figure out your breathing patterns during an afternoon nap.
-You can also consult a doctor and tell them your suspicions.
+You can also consult an ent surgeon and tell them your suspicions.
 They will take it from there, checking your nose and throat.

 What are the causes of mouth breathing?